dominance-analysis/dominance-analysis/README.md

 The measure for proportion of variance that we have used for regression is R<sup>2</sup> but since we don't have R<sup>2</sup> in logsitic regression/classification models, we have used Pseudo R<sup>2</sup>.

-The beauty of the maths of Dominance Analysis is that the sum of the  overall average incremental R<sup>2</sup> of all preditors is equal to the R<sup>2</sup> of the complete model (model with all predictors).
+The beauty of the math of Dominance Analysis is that the sum of the  overall average incremental R<sup>2</sup> of all preditors is equal to the R<sup>2</sup> of the complete model (model with all predictors).
 Hence, the total R<sup>2</sup> can be attributed to each predcitor in the model.
 Below is an illustration of Dominance Analysis in the Population for Hypothetical Example With Four Predictors:

 <img src='images/PercentRel.jpg'>